xixiaofinland/sf.nvim/README.md

     covered = { fg = "#b7f071" }, -- set `fg = ""` to disable this sign icon
     uncovered = { fg = "#f07178" }, -- set `fg = ""` to disable this sign icon
   },

+  run_concise_tests = false, -- set to true to append --concise flag to test runs

 })
 ```